Cultural lag: Works on Cultural Lag

-Social Change With Respect to Nature and Original Change (1922)
+Social Change With Respect to Culture and Original Nature (1922)

 By: William F. Ogburn

-In Social Change with Respect to Nature and Original Change, renowned sociologist William F. Ogburn coins the term 'cultural lag'.
+In Social Change with Respect to Culture and Original Nature, sociologist William F. Ogburn coins the term 'cultural lag'.
 Ogburn states his thesis of cultural lag in this work.
 He says that the source of most modern social change is material culture.
 His theory of cultural lag suggests that a period of maladjustment occurs when the non-material culture is struggling to adapt to new material conditions.
 The rapid changes material culture force other parts of culture to change, but the rate of change in these other parts of culture is much slower.
 He states that people live in a state of 'maladjustment' because of this.
 Ogburn makes claims that he played a considerable role in solving the issue of social evolution.
 He goes on to say that the fours solving factors of social evolution are: invention, exponential accumulation, diffusion, and adjustment.
 This work was unique and innovative at the time of its publication.